Swift-AI/NeuralNet/README.md

 The `backpropagate` method accepts the single set of output labels corresponding to the most recent call to `infer`.
 Internally, the network will compare the labels to its actual output, and apply stochastic gradient descent using the `learningRate` and `momentum` values provided earlier.
 Over many cycles, this will shift the network's weights closer to the "true" answer.

 The `backpropagate` method will also return the sum of the set's errors, as calculated by the absolute value of the difference between the expected and actual outputs.
-This allows you to track the network's progress over time and determine when to stop training.
+This allows you to track the network's progress over time if desired, but can often be ignored for training sets.

 ```swift
 let err = try nn.backpropagate([myLabels])